This study abroad program is offered by the CEPA Foundation, a non-profit, family-run 501(c)3 organization.

 - Company visit, e.g. to an automobile company in Rastatt

-- Special seasonal party at the castle, depending on the semester: Halloween, Thanksgiving, Easter, etc.
+- Seasonal party at the castle, depending on the semester: Halloween, Thanksgiving, Easter, etc.

 - International health insurance and the French Social Securité insurances are included in the program fee